Vida Goldstein: Early life

+Career

-Women's suffrage and involvement in politics
+Women's rights and suffrage

-In 1891, Isabella Goldstein recruited the 22-year-old Vida to assist in collecting signatures for a women's suffrage petition.
-Historian, Clare Wright, states that "Vida's mother also led her eldest daughter into the work that would ultimately consume her life: the struggle for women's rights."
+In her early 20s, Goldstein was enlisted to assist in social causes, particularity those related to women's rights, by her mother Isabella.
+In 1891 they collected signatures for the Victorian Women's Suffrage Petition.
+Such causes ultimately became Goldstein's life's work.
 She would stay on the periphery of the women's movement through the 1890s, but her primary interest during this period was with her school and urban social causes – particularly the National Anti-Sweating League and the Criminology Society.
 This work gave her first-hand experience of women's social and economic disadvantages, which she would come to believe were a product of their political inequality.

 Through this work, she became friends with Annette Bear-Crawford, with whom she jointly campaigned for social issues including women's franchise and in organising an appeal for the Queen Victoria Hospital for women.
 After the death of Bear-Crawford in 1899, Goldstein took on a much greater organising and lobbying role for suffrage and became secretary for the United Council for Woman Suffrage.
 She became a popular public speaker on women's issues, orating before packed halls around Australia and eventually Europe and the United States.
 In 1902 she travelled to the United States, speaking at the International Women Suffrage Conference (where she was elected secretary), gave evidence in favour of female suffrage before a committee of the United States Congress, and attended the International Council of Women Conference.
-In 1903, as an independent with the support of the newly formed Women's Federal Political Association, she was a candidate for the Australian Senate, becoming one of the first women in the British Empire to stand for election to a national parliament (Australian women had won the right to vote in federal elections in 1902).
-She received 51,497 votes (nearly 5% of the total ballots) but failed to secure a Senate seat.
-The loss prompted her to concentrate on female education and political organisation, which she did through the Women's Political Association (WPA) and her monthly journal the Australian Women's Sphere, which she described as the "organ of communication amongst the, at one time few, but now many, still scattered, supporters of the cause".
-She stood for parliament again in 1910, 1913 and 1914; her fifth and last bid was in 1917 for a Senate seat on the principle of international peace, a position which lost her votes.
-She always campaigned on fiercely independent and strongly left-wing platforms which made it difficult for her to attract high support at the ballot.
-Her campaign secretary in 1913 was Doris Blackburn, later elected to the Australian House of Representatives.